AdaCore/spark2014/lrm/source/packages.rst

-      -- Write_Port may only be called with an actual parameter for Port -- which is a external output only procedure Write_Port (Port : out Volatile_Type; Value : in Integer) with
+      -- Write_Port may only be called with an actual parameter for Port -- which is an external output only procedure Write_Port (Port : out Volatile_Type; Value : in Integer) with
          Depends => (Port => Value); -- Port is external output only